Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Inappropriate or Unlawful Media

-Publications, images, digital files, and films that violate Islamic values or national morality standards are not permitted.
+Publications, images, digital files, and films that violate local cultural values or national morality standards are not permitted.
+Travelers should be mindful that printed materials and digital content may be subject to review.

 Gambling Equipment